 Fruit is full of vitamins, minerals, and fiber—and they taste good!
 It’s so easy to get into a rut of buying just apples, bananas, and oranges at the store, so this list of fruit for kids will give you new ideas to both keep the kids interested in actually eating their fruit AND will help ensure that they’re getting a healthy range of nutrients throughout the week.

 I always remind parents that kids who don’t love their veggies should be encouraged to enjoy fruit since they contain many of the same nutrients!
 The water content can also be really helpful in making sure that the kids don’t become constipated (which is an important thing to keep in mind because a kid who can’t go is a miserable kiddo!).
 They are also naturally sweet and are usually much more enjoyable for many kids than veggies.

 Best Fruits for Toddlers

-Pretty much any fruit is good for toddlers and you really don’t need to worry about the natural sugar content (promise).
+This list of fruits includes a wide range because pretty much any fruit is good for toddlers—you really don’t need to worry about the natural sugar content (promise).
 There are some considerations to take with choking hazards and chewing abilities, so you’ll see that info below.
 Use the following list for ideas on how to serve fruits for kids raw and how to cook some of my favorite fruit recipes too.